mdelobelle/obsidian_supercharged_links/README.md

 ### Usage

+Set the targetted frontmatter attributes in the settings of the plugin "Internal Links", comma separated.

-Adding a frontmatter key: value in a note automatically adds the key as a new attribute to the a.internal-link HTMLElements linking to this note.
+Then, adding a frontmatter key: value in a note automatically adds the key as a new attribute to the a.internal-link HTMLElements linking to this note.
+This works only if the value of the frontmatter attribute is a string

 in target.md
 ```